 Under UK biodiversity commitments, most rivers, streams, lakes and ponds are considered to be ‘priority habitats’ at some level.
 They form a critical part of our natural heritage and are under intense pressure from a range of human activities including human-induced climate change.

 The project is funded by the Natural Capital and Ecosystems Assessment Programme (NCEA) and is delivered in partnership with Natural England and the Freshwater Biological Association.
 It forms part of the UK’s commitment to the International Convention on Biodiversity.
-Each country who signed up to the Convention is required to define a range of habitats (and individual species) where action is a priority to protect and restore biodiversity, and then to take the necessary action.
+Each country that signed up to the Convention must define a range of habitats (and individual species) where action is a priority to protect and restore biodiversity and then to take the necessary action.
 The UK’s list of priority habitats includes both river and lake habitats.
 Other parts of the UK have their separate approaches to conserving priority habitats as part of their biodiversity strategies.

-Getting involved in taking action
+Get involved in action planning: